-This page tells you about council tax support, second adult rebate recent changes to council tax support and how to apply.
+This page tells you about council tax support, second adult rebate, possible changes to council tax support and how to apply.

 What is Council Tax Support?